luketurnbull/article-creator/README.md

 - [x] Add a delete button to the article table
 - [x] Add edit button to the article table
 - [x] Create edit article component - reuse the article form component
+- [ ] Add a dropdown to select the author of the article
 - [ ] Bomb all t3 stack initial code
 - [ ] Create articles page matching designs [Figma](<https://www.figma.com/design/PKspHMoAzVZ3GZLH6TVn3f/Fullstack-Developer-(Frontend)-Technical-Task?node-id=0-1&p=f&t=lMXAT3d2vsejAdoh-0>)
 - [ ] Create article page matching designs [Figma](<https://www.figma.com/design/PKspHMoAzVZ3GZLH6TVn3f/Fullstack-Developer-(Frontend)-Technical-Task?node-id=0-1&p=f&t=lMXAT3d2vsejAdoh-0>)
+- [ ] Add a seed script to populate the database with several users and articles
 - [ ] Add broadsheet user to GitHub repo for review (broadsheet-dev)

 ## Articles

 Since I am using tRPC, I will not be using HTTP routes.
-I will be using tRPC routes which are functions.
+I will be using a tRPC routes which are functions.

 - GET /api/articles - Retrieve the list of articles. - This will be /api/article.getAll
 - GET /api/articles/:id - Retrieve a specific article by ID. - This will be /api/article.getById